Forensic Fashion

 * Oppenheimer tr.
 2001 p lxiv-lxv

-"Enid Welsford distinguishes neatly betwen the professional buffoon, the court fool, and the mythical buffoon as definite types.
+"Enid Welsford distinguishes neatly between the professional buffoon, the court fool, and the mythical buffoon as definite types.
 The professional buffoon, whose origins she locates in ancient Greece, is the parasitical entertainer willing to heap any absurdity on himself for a meal.
 He is 'neither the unconscious fool, nor the conscious artist who portrays him; he is the conscious fool who shows himself up, chiefly for gain, but occasionally at least for the mere love of folly.' ...
 The court fool, on the other hand, is either a clever and nasty rogue, entertainer, and sometimes politician; or the sort of pitiful cripple whose physical and mental deformities would, in modern times, require medical attention; or he is the court dwarf.
 All three were kept as pets in a sense, though the first of these types enjoyed a freedom proportionate to his cleverness ....
 The mythical buffoon, by contrast, is a fictional character often comprised of the materials of legend.
 His humorous, vicious, and sometimes charming behavior results from his attitude: a palatial, chilly skepticism."

 Costume